l3nz/cli-matic/README.md

 ## Rationale

-Say you want to create a simple script, in Clojure, where you want to run a very simple calculator that either sums A to B or subtracts B from A:
+Say we want to create a short script, in Clojure, where we want to run a very simple calculator that either sums A to B or subtracts B from A: